Listed hazardous wastes

 Lethal wastes (PDF) (MN01) are wastes that can cause severe health effects when ingested, inhaled or absorbed through the skin.

-- The health hazard data section of the SDS may provide information that could help you determine if a waste might be lethal.
+- The health hazard data section of the MSDS may provide information that could help you determine if a waste might be lethal.

 - Examples: some pesticide wastes and wastes containing arsenic.